cabforum/smime/SBR.md

    | Strict and Multipurpose | Prohibited |
    | Legacy | MAY be present and SHALL NOT be marked critical. |

+   This extension MAY be present.
 This extension is used to contain verified attributes which are not part of the Subject's Distinguished Name such as dateOfBirth, placeOfBirth, gender, countryOfCitizenship, or countryOfResidence in accordance with [RFC 3739 Section 3.2.2](https://tools.ietf.org/html/rfc3739#section-3.2.2).

 k. qcStatements (optional)